Do Go On - 443 - The Theft of The Scream

 This is a little kid being like, yeah, I get it.

-Sounds like a really rough neighborhood he grew up in.
+Sounds like a really rough neighbourhood he grew up.

 Yeah.